Programs of Study

 The master of science in communication sciences and disorders has a history of excellent student outcomes.
 Students work as part of a cohort, and begin hands-on clinical training during their first semester.
 They complete their clinical training at hospitals, schools and rehabilitation centers that are part of an area-wide network of affiliated clinical sites.
 Faculty emphasize evidence-based practice and preparation for work in a multicultural, multilingual society.

-For students who have bachelor’s degrees in fields other than communication sciences and disorders, the department offers a structured leveling program.
+For students who have bachelor’s degrees in fields other than communication sciences and disorders, the department offers a structured graduate preparation program.